 After being on the list for organs for 60 days with zero offers, her transplant team took action.
 Charlotte was admitted to the hospital on 12/11/18.
 She was put on IV meds to help her heart squeeze a little better to get her blood pressure at a more normal level.
 She was stable and remained in-patient in the cardiac ICU while on these medications.
 Over the two week period in the cardiac ICU, her resting heart rate slowly climbed.
 Her transplant team discussed options and decided the best route was ECMO.
 She was placed on ECMO on 12/29/18.
 Prior to being on ECMO, her organ status for heart was lower priority.
 Her status after ECMO was elevated to the highest status available.
 Her LAS (Lung Allocation Score) is somewhere around 65 with 100 being the worst.

 Now we wait for the call that a donor is available.
 On 12/27, prior to ECMO, she was called with a potential donor only to find out the lungs were no good.
 Both heart and lungs will come from the same donor.
 With her status level elevated the call could literally come at any moment.
-We’ve got to be ready at all times.
+We've got to be ready at all times.
 Once she receives the call, the staff goes into action.
 Blood tests, prepping her for surgery, consent forms, nose swabs for RSV, etc. Lots of stuff starts happening.
-Once they’re ready for her, she’s wheeled to the OR and I’m sent packing to the lobby to wait.
+Once they're ready for her, she's wheeled to the OR and I'm sent packing to the lobby to wait.
 The surgery will take between 8 and 12 hours.
 The entire team here is nothing short of AMAZING!!
-She’ll be in very good hands in the OR as she has been the entire time we’ve been here.
-Did I mention we have to wait?
+She'll be in very good hands in the OR as she has been the entire time we've been here.
+Did I mention the waiting?